Lesson Sample

 3 – 190 LITERARY DICTATION 11A – 5 Minutes

-A – We’re going to do this take twice, back-to-back, and read back the second take.
+A – We’re going to do this take twice and read back the second take.
 Are you doing your breathing exercises every time before you begin?
-Are you visualizing the red, negative energy being expelled from your body and the positive energy being taken in?
+Are you visualizing the red, negative energy being expelled from your body - the positive energy being taken in?
 Start the dictation.

 4 – 190 LITERARY DICTATION 11A – 15 Minutes